jhap1982/giveituruguay/2011/2011-12-05 - Olympiahalle, Munich, Germany/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Scar Tissue
+3. Scar Tissue
-Dani California
+4. Dani California
-Ethiopia
+5. Ethiopia
-Throw Away Your Television
+6. Throw Away Your Television
-If You Have to Ask
+7. If You Have to Ask
-Good to Your Earhole tease
+8. Good to Your Earhole tease
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Me and My Friends
+10. Me and My Friends
-Blood Sugar Sex Magik
+11. Blood Sugar Sex Magik
-Look Around
+12. Look Around
-Under the Bridge
+13. Under the Bridge
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Sir Psycho Sexy
+18. Sir Psycho Sexy
-They're Red Hot
+19. They're Red Hot
-Soul to Squeeze
+20. Soul to Squeeze
-Give It Away
+21. Give It Away
-Outro Jam
+22. Outro Jam

 ## Notes